colormethanh/Online-Dice-roller-and-Coin-flipper/README.md

 ## How to run
 1. cd into project
-2. run $npm install
+2. run "npm install"
-3. run $npm run dev
+3. run "npm run dev"

 ## What is your project?